faithoflifedev/yt/tool/README.md

 - [YouTube Live Streaming API](https://developers.google.com/youtube/v3/live/docs)
 - [Cloud Vision API](https://cloud.google.com/vision/docs/reference/rest) (not really a YouTube API but gives some image processing options)

+# New for version 2.0.0.dev.1

+The new release will include a cli utility that can be used to return data for any API call currently supported by this package.
+Please see the [README](/bin/README.md) for more information

 ## API Commands Supported

 ### Data API: